We may earn affiliate commissions for the recommended products. Learn more.

 Reasons not to use VPN split tunneling

-The main reason not to use VPN split tunneling is because it’s less secure than using a VPN all the time.
-But we’ll explain about the security implications of split tunneling in more detail a bit further down.
+The main reason not to use VPN split tunneling is that it’s less secure than using a VPN all the time.
+But I'll explain the security implications of split tunneling in more detail a bit further down.

 Here are some disadvantages to using split tunneling: